zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

 - "thread" stacks which typically use more memory, but are capable of hosting thread running in user mode, as well as any use-cases for kernel stacks.

-If :c:kconfig:`CONFIG_USERSPACE` is not enabled, "thread" and "kernel" stacks are equivalent.
+If :kconfig:`CONFIG_USERSPACE` is not enabled, "thread" and "kernel" stacks are equivalent.

 Additional macros may be defined in the architecture layer to specify the alignment of the base of stack objects, any reserved data inside the